 I feel trapped between what the current owner expects me to do and what I believe to be the right thing to do.
-The owner of the business is not a christian and sees nothing wrong with asking this of me.
-So if I am truthful with the buyer and the deal falls through I will get the blame and maybe loose my job.
-And if the business is sold, I may loose my job any way.
+The owner of the business is not a Christian and sees nothing wrong with asking this of me.
+So if I am truthful with the buyer and the deal falls through I will get the blame and maybe lose my job.
+And if the business is sold, I may lose my job anyway.
 Can you point me to scripture that can help me with this situation?

 If you don’t respond truthfully to the buyer’s questions or knowingly withhold information that would be material to the buyer’s decision, you could be complicit in a fraudulent act.
 This would also be a violation of the commandment against bearing false witness (Exodus 20:16).
 And I think you are correct in your assessment.
 You could lose your job either way, especially since the new owner will eventually find out you were not honest with him.